freenas/freenas-docs/userguide/jails.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-:command:`ssh` can be used to access a jail instead of the jail's "Shell" icon.
+:command:`ssh` can be used to access a jail instead of the jail's :guilabel:`Shell` icon.
 This requires starting the :command:`ssh` service and creating a user account for :command:`ssh` access.
-Start by clicking the "Shell" icon for the desired jail.
+Start by clicking the :guilabel:`Shell` icon for the desired jail.

 To start the SSH service, look for this line in the jail's :file:`/etc/rc.conf`::